DE | EN

 (5) Right to erasure (“right to be forgotten”)

-The personal data have been processed unlawfully.
+The personal data have been unlawfully processed.

-to exercise the right to freedom of expression and information;
+for exercising the right of freedom of expression and information;

 (6) Right to restriction of processing

-the accuracy of the personal data is contested by the data subject for a period enabling the controller to verify the accuracy of the personal data,
+the accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data,

-Where processing has been restricted in accordance with the above conditions, such personal data shall - apart from being stored - only be processed with the consent of the data subject or for the establishment, exercise or defense of legal claims or for the protection of the rights of another natural or legal person or for reasons of substantial public interest of the Union or a Member State.
+Where processing has been restricted under the conditions set out above, such personal data shall, with the exception of storage, only be processed with the data subject’s consent or for the establishment, exercise or defence of legal claims or for the protection of the rights of another natural or legal person or for reasons of important public interest of the Union or of a Member State.

 (7) Right to data portability